rbuchberger/jekyll_picture_tag/readme.md

 # Installation

 Add `jekyll-picture-tag` to your Gemfile in the `:jekyll_plugins` group.
-For now, I don't have push access to RubyGems, meaning you have to point your gemfile at this git repo.
+For now I don't have push access to RubyGems, meaning you have to point your gemfile at this git repo.
-If you don't, you'll get an old, incompatible version.
+If you don't you'll get an old, incompatible version.

 ```ruby
 group :jekyll_plugins do